Tuesday, April 07, 2009

 Update:

 If you are near Mantri Sarovar or HSR BDA complex, there are many Volvos starting out from HSR depot in the mornings (between 7 and 8) to Majestic.
 They leave the depot near Mantri Sarovar, head to BDA complex signal via ring road, turn right there and go towards Koramangala last stop and St. John's.
 These buses return to the depot in the evenings with the Depot-25 sign on them.
-I've been getting one with the 360B route number at 7:20 am at the BDA signal.
+You may also find them using the "Silk Board (via HSR Layout)" or "Agara" boards.

 141K: CPWD quarters to ShivajiNagar via Agara, Jakkasandra, Koramangala last stop, Sony World Junction, National Games Village, Ejipura junction/VivekNagar, Austin Town, Vellara Junction, ShivajiNagar.
 Rarely seen.
 I think there's one trip in the mornings at around 8:30 am and another in the evening.

 Volvo BIAS-7A: This is the route I'm using these days to get to my office on Ulsoor road.
-HSR BDA complex, Jakkasandra, Koramangala last stop (1st block), right via Wipro to Sony World Junction, right towards Domlur via Koramangala inner ring road, left at Domlur to join old airport road, Command Hospital, Trinity Circle, Taj Hotel, Ulsoor Road and on Bangalore Airport via Hebbal.
+HSR BDA complex, Jakkasandra, Koramangala last stop (1st block), right via Wipro to Sony World Junction, right towards Domlur via Koramangala inner ring road, Dell, Embassy Golf Links, Hero Honda, left at Domlur to join old airport road, Command Hospital, Trinity Circle, Taj Hotel, Ulsoor Road, Indian Express/GPO, Palace Grounds and on Bangalore Airport via Hebbal.
 Hourly service.
-Usually starts at XX:45 (6:45, 7:45, 8:45 and so on) from HSR.
-Update: BMTC finally has this route listed in the BIAS services page.
-(Check the blog sidebar for the link.)
+Usually starts on time at XX:40 or XX:50 (6:40 am, 7:40 am, 8:50 am, 9:50 am and so on) from HSR BDA complex.
+In the return direction, you can get BIA-7A from Trinity Circle at about 4:50 pm 6:00 pm and 7:00 pm.
+It's hard for them to stick to the schedule though and these buses sometimes get delayed by 15 to 20 minutes on the return trip.
+These buses pass inner ring road near Dell at around 5:10 pm, 6:15 pm and 7:15 pm in the evenings.
+Most of them will only stop at the bus stop next to Hero Motors near Dell.

 BIAS Volvo typical fares: Rs.
-150 to the airport from HSR.
+205 to the airport from HSR.
 Rs.
-30 to M G Road from HSR.
+50 to M G Road from HSR.
+Rs.
+35 to Dell/EGL from HSR.

 CPWD Qaurters: There are some services from/to CPWD quarters without route numbers.
 Usually seen in the mornings and evenings.
 These go to Vidhan Soudha and roughly follow the route taken by 340F in the mornings.